Crave (TV network): Merger with CraveTV, relaunch as a hybrid VOD service

 In October 2018, a Rogers Cable service bulletin stated that beginning in November, The Movie Network subscribers would begin to receive Bell's over-the-top subscription service CraveTV as part of their service.

 On November 1, 2018, Bell announced that CraveTV had merged with The Movie Network, with both services renamed Crave (and promotions marketing the relaunch as "The All-New Crave").
 Under the service's new structure, subscribers to the existing CraveTV OTT service may upgrade their subscription to a $19.98 "Crave + Movies + HBO" tier, that adds the content formerly associated with TMN (including films and current HBO series).
 This marks the first time that the service formerly known as The Movie Network has been offered on a standalone basis without a television subscription.
 Existing TMN television subscribers are also able to access the content library of the base Crave service as part of their subscription, which includes various television series as well as new and existing Showtime programming.
 The original OTT-only service without films or current HBO programming remained available at its existing $9.99 price.
 Bell Media head Randy Lennox cited increasing competition with Netflix as a basis for the decision.

-In 2021, Crave realigned its plans to be based on device support and concurrent streams rather than libraries, with the $9.99 service becoming "Crave Basic" and only offering one stream on a mobile device (but with access to the Movies + HBO content library), and the "Crave Total" tier offering up to four streams, and support for PCs and television apps.
+In 2021, Crave realigned its plans to be based on device support and concurrent streams rather than libraries, with the $9.99 service becoming "Crave Basic" and only offering one stream on a mobile device or web browser (but with access to the Movies + HBO content library), and the "Crave Total" tier offering up to four streams, and support for apps on connected devices.